buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcRationalBSplineCurveWithKnots.md

 # IfcRationalBSplineCurveWithKnots

 A rational B-spline curve with knots is a B-spline curve described in terms of control points and basic functions.
-It describes weights in addition to the control points defined at the supertype _IfcBSplineCurve_.
+It describes weights in addition to the control points defined at the supertype _IfcBSplineCurve_.<!-- end of definition -->

 All weights shall be positive and the curve is given by: